Oracle: AI bet leads to rising debt and share price pressure

 Oracle’s results for Q3 2025 present a mixed picture, reflecting both achievements and challenges.

-On 11 June, Oracle Corporation released its report for Q4 fiscal 2025, which ended on 31 May.
+On 11 June, Oracle Corporation released its Q4 results for the 2025 financial year, which ended on 31 May.
 Its key highlights are provided below:

 • Revenue: 15.90 billion USD (+11%)